Disclaimer: The beautiful story of Naruto belongs to Kishimoto, as do all his characters. Naasica is the only character that belongs to me.

 "I - I don't know," I confessed, "but I feel like you're upset... that I'm betraying you.
 I swear I don't mean to do that, I only wanted to help..."

 Madara glanced away from me, his eyes trailing up to the full moon above us.
 We stood at the entrance of the cave, listening as the creatures of the night sing around us.
 "You feel like I'm upset, huh?
 That's interesting..."

 Curious, I moved closer to him, trying to get a better read on his face.
 He seemed, oddly, nostalgic at that moment - like he was reminiscing in a past moment.
 That moment was gone, though, for he turned back to face me and cupped my cheek.
-His eyes were dark with a steely glint to them - a gleam I could not recognize.
+His eye was dark with a steely glint to it - a gleam I could not recognize.
 His voice was firm and confident.

 "You are not betraying me, Naasica.
 You will not betray me."